THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 • Order broken into smaller sub-swaps over time

-• Reduces price impact
+• Reduces price impact by up to 90%

 • Improves execution on large amounts